Victoria in July

 July is simply gorgeous here in the Pacific Northwest.
 Summer is in full gear, students are out of school, heading to camps, off to work or out to discover the world.
 It is exciting time with so many things to do and countless ways to spend long, warm summer days.

 I grew up in a much hotter climate with terrible humidity and it seemed that we spent our time figuring out where the best air conditioning was.
 Not here in Victoria.
-Air conditioning is rarely needed and you can be outdoors enjoying a variety of activities without overheating almost every day in the summer.
-I encourage you to enjoy some of those activities and you can check TourScanner to compare prices of our most popular activities
+Air conditioning is rarely needed, although the climate is changing and we tend to see at least one stretch of extremely hot weather each summer.
+For the most part though, you can be outdoors enjoying a variety of activities without overheating almost every day in the summer.
+I encourage you to enjoy some of those activities and you can use Get Your Guide to compare prices of our most popular activities

-July is normally extraordinarily busy with cruise ship arrivals and in 2022, we are expecting a record-breaking 70 ships with over 200,000 passengers disembarking to discover our beauty.
+July is normally extraordinarily busy with cruise ship arrivals and in 2023, we are expecting 60 ships with over 175,000 passengers disembarking to discover our beauty.

 Two very popular activities are the Gorge Canada Day Picnic and the Coast Capital Savings Living Flag.